István Anhalt: 1962–1971

-From 1962 until 1971 Anhalt reworked, consolidated and expanded his experiences during the two previous periods.
+From 1962 until 1971 Anhalt reworked, consolidated and expanded on his experiences of the two previous periods.
 He combined electronic sounds with the sounds of the chorus or the orchestra in his Symphony of Modules, Foci, and Cento.
-Anhalt also adopted a more flexible syntax, as well as a larger musical vocabulary to create new vocal and instrumental sounds.
-He began to use timbre, timing, and musical densities in new ways in his compositions.
+Anhalt adopted a more flexible syntax, as well as a larger musical vocabulary to create new vocal and instrumental sounds.
+He also began to use timbre, timing, and musical densities in new ways.

 1971–2012

-La Tourangelle is the first of three large scale works created by Anhalt after 1971.
-It is an hour-long piece that premiered in 1975, in a performance broadcast by CBC Radio.
+La Tourangelle is the first of three large-scale works created by Anhalt after 1971.
+It is an hour-long piece that premiered in 1975 in a performance broadcast by CBC Radio.
 This "musical tableau" was composed for an orchestra of 16 players, five singer-narrators, and pre-recorded tapes for five operators.
 Its theme is the pursuit of God and meaning, and is based on the life of one of the earliest French women to settle in Canada, Marie de l’Incarnation.

-Winthrop is a parallel piece to La Tourangelle, but focused on English Canada.
+Winthrop is a complementary piece to La Tourangelle, but focused on English Canada.
 The story is based on John Winthrop, a 17th-century Englishman who was the founder and governor of Boston, Massachusetts.
-It was completed in March 1983, and calls for a mixed choir, six solo singers, an instrumental ensemble of no less than 30 players, and a boys’ choir.
+Completed in March 1983, the work calls for a mixed choir, six solo singers, an instrumental ensemble of 30 players and a boys’ choir.
 Anhalt described this "musical pageant" as an exploration into the spiritual and personal aspects of a man, depicting how these supply meaning and significance to his actions.